-First, a brief introduction to Google Ads (formerly Google AdWords as of July, 2018) and how they work.
+First, a brief introduction to Google Ads and how they work.
 Google Ads are those text ads you see on Google Search results.
 Typically, there are four above the search results and several more at the bottom.
 You may remember there also being seven Google Ads on the right side of the results, but these sidebar ads are no longer part of Google's search display.

 How Google Ads Work